tbertho/StockMarketPrediction/README.md

 LSTM on Amazon:
 Here i followed the tutorial https://www.youtube.com/watch?v=q_HS4s1L8UI , where he uses a LSTM model to work with timeseries data, to predict the Amazon stock data.
+Model is highly overfitted and not suitable for trading bot.
+In general very hard to forecast stockprice only with historic stock data

 Long Short-Term Memory (LSTM) is a type of recurrent neural network (RNN) architecture designed to address the vanishing gradient problem in traditional RNNs.
 LSTMs are particularly well-suited for handling sequences of data and are commonly used in tasks such as natural language processing, time series analysis, and speech recognition.